thebuilder/react-intersection-observer/docs/Recipes.md

 ## Track impressions

 You can use `IntersectionObserver` to track when a user views your element, and fire an event on your tracking service.
+Consider using the `useOnInView` to trigger changes via a callback.

 - Set `triggerOnce`, to only trigger an event the first time the element enters the viewport.